ThamiM20/WorkFlowLab-Template/docs/payment-feature-removal-summary.md

 # Summary of Payment Feature Removal

 ## Overview
-All payment-related features have been successfully removed from the MkSaaS template.
+All payment-related features have been successfully removed from the WorkflowLab template.
 This includes components, pages, API endpoints, and any other code related to payments or premium content.

 ## Components Removed
 1. **PremiumBadge** - Visual indicator for premium blog posts